Delmastro/Delmastro/README.md

 #### *I enjoy creating programs that relate to music 🎹, mathematics 📖 and language ✏️*

 Here is my collection of computer science projects, ideas and notes.
-Data-science, cryptography and pattern recognication are also fields I am interested in.
+Data-science, cryptography and pattern recognition are also fields I am interested in.